dottorepie/synthf/README.md

 ~ install jack

-~ install SuperCollider and Quark
+~ install SuperCollider

-~ save synthf as startupfile at directory /home/usr/config/SuperCollider
+~ save synthf as startupfile at directory home/usr/config/SuperCollider

 ~ adjust window size in sc or screen resolution.
-Window size is 1200px by default
+Window size is 700-1200px by default